Palais de la Légion d'Honneur: History

-An additional building was added in 1866 along the then-new rue de Solférino, but the palace was burned in 1871 by the Paris Commune.
+An additional building was added in 1866 along the new Rue de Solférino, but the palace was burned in 1871 by the Paris Commune.
 A replica was rebuilt soon afterwards under Anastase Mortier, with painters Jean-Paul Laurens and Théodore Maillot providing interior decoration.
-An additional building was added from 1922–1925 on rue de Bellechasse in order to house a museum of the Légion d'honneur.
+An additional building was added from 1922–1925, on rue de Bellechasse in order to house a museum of the Légion d'honneur.

+The building was classified as a historical monument in 1985.